SfTI-Robotics/SfTI-Robotics.github.io/Keras.md

 self.model.add(Conv2D(16, kernel_size=(8, 8), strides = (2, 2), padding='valid', activation = 'relu', input_shape=self.obs_space, data_format='channels_first')
 ```

-First you should have a basic understanding of convolutional networks read the crash course section [here]()
+First you should have a basic understanding of convolutional networks read the crash course section [here](https://docs.google.com/document/d/1yo7i6JMEUSnohLU7v1tGZ1X10Php5aD5alysiK_MvBg/edit#heading=h.ooonjak5qubg)

-The convolutional network is used to do give the same output as a dense layer but this time the inputs is an array of numbers that amount to an image.
+The convolutional network is to identify and classify objects in an image that will be needed, regardless of position in image to learn eg: in pong the two players and the ball.

+Fisrt input in the function is the filters which not what you think but is rather the number of tiles in the convolutional layer.
+Our traditional filter size is actually used the input kernel size and is 8x8 in this example.
+Next we have our strides that takes 2 tiles for each neural and the padding is on to make sure the convollutional
+layer doesn't shrink.
+The neural networks use an relu activation function and lastly out input is the observation(image) that has the channels(rgb or b&w) described first in its shape.